procrasprincess/ReactJS-Application/README.md

 ## Before Running the Scripts

-Add the token information (from blackboard submission) to line 17 of nav.js file; otherwise, you would encounter errors.
+Add the token information to line 17 of nav.js file; otherwise, you would encounter errors.
 Please do this before following the rest of the instructions.

 ## Available Scripts